Winchester '73: Plot

 Steve and Lola reach the Jameson place, their future home.
-Steve has a rendezvous planned in Tascosa with Waco Johnny Dean, "the fastest gun in Texas", but Waco and his men instead arrive ahead of a posse that surrounds the house.
+Steve has a rendezvous planned in Tascosa with Waco Johnny Dean, "the fastest gun in Texas," but Waco and his men instead arrive ahead of a posse that surrounds the house.
 When Waco sees the Winchester, he too covets it.
 Provoking Steve into drawing, Waco kills him.
 In a breakout, Waco's men are shot, but he and Lola escape and ride to Dutch's hideout outside Tascosa.
-Dutch sees the rifle and claims that it is his, which Waco yields without a fight, telling Lola that he will get it back the same way that he got it from Steve; meanwhile, there is a payday to earn.
+Dutch sees the rifle and claims it is his, and Waco yields it without a fight, telling Lola he will get it back the same way that he got it from Steve; meanwhile, there is a payday to earn.

 The gang goes to Tascosa to rob its bank and stagecoach.
-Lin and High-Spade arrive ahead of the stage.
-Waco attempts to shoot Lin but is overpowered in a scrap, then dropped by Lin's rifle.
-In the chaos, the heist goes awry and Lola is accidentally wounded.
+Lin and High Spade arrive ahead of the stage.
+Waco attempts to shoot Lin but is overpowered in a scrap and dropped by Lin's rifle.
+In the chaos, the heist goes awry, and Lola is accidentally wounded.
 Dutch escapes on horseback, with Lin in hot pursuit.
-High-Spade reveals to Lola that Dutch is Lin's brother, who robbed a bank and stagecoach and returned home, and shot their father in the back when he refused to harbor him.
+High Spade reveals to Lola that Dutch is Lin's brother, who robbed a bank and stagecoach, returned home, and shot their father in the back when he refused to harbor him.

 Dutch manages to scramble up a rocky bluff ahead of Lin, giving him the high ground.
-They shoot it out, trading ricochets until Dutch makes a fatal mistake.
+They shoot it out, trading ricochets, until Dutch makes a fatal mistake.

-Lin's vendetta complete, he returns to Tascosa with the Winchester and reunites emotionally with High-Spade and Lola, accepting her embrace and not letting go.
+Lin's vendetta complete, he returns to Tascosa with the Winchester and reunites emotionally with High Spade and Lola, accepting her embrace and not letting go.